 Keep them coming back

 Ensuring that you're targeting the right people with your marketing is crucial.
-Enable auto-tagging for your guests based on set criteria like number of visits and spend amount to enable advanced segmentation using an automation system like Eat App, and take it a step further by creating an automated marketing flow to create a streamlined sequence of tailored and personalized messaging for your events that targets your customer segments that are most likely to respond to your event, without any manual effort.
-For example: If guest visit count reaches 100, then tag them as VIP and send them an email with an exclusive discount for your next event.
+Enable auto-tagging for your guests based on set criteria like a number of visits and spend amount to enable advanced segmentation using an automation system like Eat App, and take it a step further by creating an automated marketing flow to create a streamlined sequence of tailored and personalized messaging for your events that targets your customer segments that are most likely to respond to your event, without any manual effort.
+For example: If the guest visit count reaches 100, then tag them as VIP and send them an email with an exclusive discount for your next event.

-This not only helps save countless hours by automating the entire process, but also improves your guest experience and satisfaction with personalized messaging
+This not only helps save countless hours by automating the entire process but also improves your guest experience and satisfaction with personalized messaging

 Engage Instagrammers or Local Influencers